gbbns/gatsby.gbbns.co/src/writing/broken.md

 ---
-categories: "personal"
+categories: 'personal'
-tags: ["personal", "motivation"]
+tags: ['personal', 'motivation']
 published: true
-title: "Broken"
+title: 'Broken'
 date: 2016-08-25T08:30:00+01:00
-description: ""
+description: ''
-type: "article"
+type: 'article'
-author: "Chris Gibbons"
+author: 'Chris Gibbons'
-path: "/writing/broken"
+path: '/writing/broken'
 ---

 I can't pinpoint _exactly_ when, but I've come to the realisation that the daily routine I've worked so hard to build is broken.